Arkmere/FDMS/STATE.md

 - **Solutions Architect & QA Lead:** ChatGPT
 - **Production Engineer:** Claude Code

-This ledger exists to prevent drift, preserve continuity across chats/sessions, and provide an audit-ready summary of what FDMS Lite is, how it behaves, what has been completed, what is deliberately deferred, and what the next recommended tranche should be.
+This ledger exists to prevent drift, preserve continuity across chats/sessions, and provide an audit-ready summary of what **Vectair Flite** is, how it behaves, what has been completed, what is deliberately deferred, what is in V1 scope, what is in V2 scope, and what the next recommended workstreams should be.

 ---

+## Naming transition (NO DRIFT)

+The product is now branded **Vectair Flite** (“Flite”).

+Earlier development material may still refer to the same application as:

+- **FDMS**
+- **FDMS Lite**
+- **Vectair FDMS**

+These older terms refer to the same product unless explicitly stated otherwise.
+Going forward, use **Vectair Flite** or **Flite** wherever possible.

+Reason for the spelling:

+- **Flite** is a deliberate contraction of **FDMS + light**
+- it preserves the aviation theme
+- it reduces confusion with the literal airborne activity implied by “Flight”

+Do not casually revert to the old product naming in new tickets, documentation, or summaries.

+---

-## 0) Delivery model / runtime model (NO DRIFT)
+## 0) Delivery model / runtime model (CURRENT BASELINE, NO DRIFT)

 ### 0.1 Product definition

-**FDMS Lite is NOT a website and NOT a static web app.**
+**Vectair Flite is NOT a website and NOT a hosted web app.**
-**FDMS Lite is a standalone desktop-local application** for Windows and Linux that uses **HTML/CSS/JS internally** for its UI.
+**Vectair Flite is a local flight-data management application** for Windows and Linux.

-During development and QA, the UI is served locally from `src/` via a lightweight local server harness such as:
+Current development and QA builds use **HTML/CSS/JS internally** for the UI and are run through a lightweight local harness such as:

 ```text
 git pull